Using Multiple Lists for a Single Program

 List D starts the Match with no positions, and is the "alternate" List for each of List A, List B and List C should any of these Lists not fill its position.

 List D includes applicants who could work with any age group.
-None of the applicants ranked first on Lists A, B, or C are included on List D, since these first three Lists have priority in the Match over List D. If any of the first choice applicants on each List matches with this program, they will do so on the List on which they are ranked.
+None of the applicants ranked first on Lists A, B, or C are included on List D, since these first three Lists have priority in the Match over List D. If any of the first choice applicants on each List matches with this program, they will do so on the List on which they are ranked first.
 The less preferred applicants from Lists A, B, and C are ranked on List D in overall preference order, except for Steve, who is acceptable only to work with teenagers.
 Applicants Brandy and Gary are not preferred for any of Lists A, B, or C, but would be acceptable applicants and hence are included on List D.